gertscha/dotfiles/neovim/.config/nvim/README.md

     zz                  Center the cursor on screen, keeping it in place
     <C-e>               Move screen up one line
     <C-y>               Move screen down one line
+    gO                  Get table of contents in quickfix list (mainly for :help)
   // Folds
     zi                  Toggle Fold functionality
     zc                  Close Fold